ProvLeon/prediction_model/README.md

 ## Deployment

-This project is configured for deployment on Render.com.
-The `render.yaml` file in the root directory provides the necessary configuration for deployment.
+This project is deployed on Render.com and is accessible at https://prediction-model-apjr.onrender.com.

-You may also deploy it on any web hosting sevice you prefer.
+The `render.yaml` file in the root directory provides the necessary configuration for deployment on Render.com.
+You may also deploy it on any web hosting service you prefer.

 ## Contributing